Code-Institute-Submissions/cumbrian-kayaking/README3.md

         gallery
  3. Compelling, easy to read information on the website in terms of -   features,  team credentials.

- 1. Reassurance  that their email will not be spammed
+ Reassurance  that their email will not be spammed

- 1. Evidence that the company is credible by providing  good social proof with strong testimonials on the website and links to reputable holiday associations
+ Evidence that the company is reputable by providing  good social
+            proof with strong testimonials on the website and links to reputable holiday associations